-Continued Program Eligibility:
+Continued Provider Eligibility:

-Per WIN 06-02; an initial eligibility determination will allow a training provider and program onto the ETPL for the one (first) year.
-Subsequent eligibility determinations will allow a training provider and program to stay on the ETPL until the next eligibility determination.
+Per WIN 06-02; an initial eligibility determination will allow a training provider onto the ETPL for the one (first) year.
+Subsequent eligibility determinations will allow a training provider to stay on the ETPL for a subsequent two years.
 An eligibility review must be conducted at least once every two years from the first subsequent eligibility review.
 To simplify the subsequent provider eligibility determination process; the Department of Labor and Training may limit the required documents to only those items that have been changed, altered, or modified since the last/previous eligibility determination.